williamchong256/immersive-sleep/README.md

 ```

 This should open up a browser window, where you can login to Amplify UI.
+Note: This method does not work with Safari.
+Use another browser like Chrome to open the webpage.

 Step 3: run the project